-The site is located in a relatively flat area of Los Angeles and is not within a mapped liquefaction zone, hillside area, or earthquake-induced landslide zone.
-(CGS 1999; City of Los Angeles 1996, Exhibits B and C).
+The site is located within an urbanized, flat part of the city of Los Angeles.
+The site is not within a mapped liquefaction area, landslide area, or earthquake-induced landslide zone, although it is located within a special grading area and close to a hillside area that extends to the north and east (CGS 2014; City of Los Angeles 1996, Exhibits B and C).
 No impact related to liquefaction or landslides would occur.

-As previously stated, the proposed project involves licensing an existing business that operates out of an existing industrial park in an urbanized, flat landscape.
+As previously stated, the proposed project involves licensing an existing cultivator, distributor, and retailer that operates out of an existing storefront in an urbanized, flat landscape.
 The proposed project would not include construction or modification of the existing building.
 Therefore, no erosion or loss of topsoil would occur, and the proposed project would not make the underlying geologic unit and soil less stable.
 There would be no impact related to erosion and geologic and soil instability.